 Breastfeeding positions for comfort and attachment

 When you’re learning to breastfeed, it’s best to start with baby-led attachment.
-While sitting, lean back and get comfy, with pillows for support.
+Sit with your back well supported.
+Lean back and get comfy.
 Lie baby between your breasts, skin to skin, supported by your arms.
 Baby will move towards one breast and start feeding.

 If you’ve had a caesarean, you can still do baby-led attachment.
-Encourage baby to lie more to one side, supported on pillows but angled away from your wound.
-Keep baby’s feet supported.
+Lie on one side and hold your baby behind their back and shoulders, but not their head.
+Keep your baby angled away from your wound.

 Breastfeeding positions to try

 Once you’re going well with breastfeeding, you can try different breastfeeding positions.
 This is the classic front hold or cradle position, often used with mother-led attachment.